 Flashing is the metal and detail work that helps move water away from roof transitions.
-In DFW, flashing problems can show up after wind, hail, heat movement, aging sealant, or earlier repairs that did not address the actual water path.
+Across DFW — from Frisco and McKinney down into Dallas and Fort Worth — flashing problems tend to show up after wind, hail, heat movement, aging sealant, or earlier repairs that did not address the actual water path.
+North Texas roofs take a hard combination of conditions: hail that commonly runs 1–2 inches in a strong spring storm, summer attic temperatures that can climb past 130 degrees, and wind gusts that often reach 50–70 mph in a fast-moving front.
+Those swings work sealant loose and lift metal at the seams over time.

 Start with where the leak appears inside